×

 What do expats find most challenging?

 "Expats in Oban may find the local dialect and accents challenging to understand, as Scottish English can be quite distinct and different from standard English.
 The weather can also be a challenge, as it can be quite cold, rainy, and unpredictable.
 The slower pace of life in this small town might be difficult for those used to a faster, city lifestyle.
 Some expats might also find it challenging to adapt to the local customs and traditions, such as the local cuisine, which includes dishes like haggis that might not be familiar to foreigners.
 The relative remoteness and lack of diversity compared to larger cities might also be a challenge for some expats.
-Lastly, the limited public transportation options and the necessity of having a car to get around might be a challenge for those used to more comprehensive public transit systems," explained one expat living in Oban, Scotland.
+Lastly, the limited public transportation options and the necessity of having a car to get around might be a challenge for those used to more comprehensive public transit systems," wrote one member in Oban.

 Is there a lot of crime in Oban?